dswirtz/UdacityCarND/P4_AdvancedLaneFinding/README.md

 ###4.
 Use color transforms, gradients, etc., to create a thresholded binary image

+This is where a lot of the magic happens.
+Performing various transformations and gradient thresholdings on an undistorted image to create a binary image is what allows us to see only what we want to see.
+Below is a list of the transformations done on every image, how each one was computed, and why it is necessary for each transformation.

+* **Undistortion:** Refer to steps 2-3 of this document for details on undistorting an image.
+* **Gaussian Blur:** A Guassian blur transformation will reduce the noise in an image by averaging pixels, making the image more blurry.
+The idea behind this is to reduce the amount of unecessary features in the final transformation.
+To perform this, I used the undistorted image as an input to the `cv2.GaussianBlur()` function with a kernal size of 5.
+* **Yellow and White Color Filter:**
+* **Applying the Sobel Operator:** The Sobel operator is similar to the `cv2.Canny()` function but allows us to apply edge detection to either the x or y direction (or both at the same time).
+Because we know that the lane line are close to vertical, we will apply the Sobel operator to the undistorted image in the x direction, creating a binary output.
+This is done using `cv2.Sobel()`.
+* **Magnitude of the Gradient:** With the result of a Sobel transformation, you can compute the magnitude of the gradient by setting thresholds to identify pixels within a certain gradient range.
+This transformation will allow the x-gradient to do a better job of picking up the vetical lane lines.
+The output from this is another binary image.
+* **Direction of the Gradient:** Gradient direction is a big part of why `cv2.Canny()` edge is so great at picking up all edges in an image.
+With a result from a Sobel transformation, you can compute the direction of the gradient by setting a direction threshold.
+The direction of the gradient is computed by `arctan(sobely/sobelx)` and a binary output is created by setting pixels within the threshold to 1 while the other pixels to 0.
+* **HLS Color Space:** When changing the undistorted image to grayscale, you lose some valuable color information, especially when changes in lighting occurs.
+Changing the HLS color space also helps when it becomes difficult to detect an edge (i.e. a yellow lane line in the bright sunlight).
+It turns out that the S_channel in the HLS color space is one of the most robust color spaces to use in a binary color filter.
+To create this binary filter, I converted the undistorted image to the HLS color space using `cv2.COLOR_RGB2HLS()` and then selected the S_channel by `s_channel = hls[:,:,2]`.
+* **Combined Thresholded Binary Images:**

 ###5.
 Apply a perspective transform to rectify binary image ("birds-eye view")

 ###6.
 Detect lane pixels and fit to find the lane boundary